 CarePartners: An Overview

-CarePartners is a private, nonprofit healthcare organization in Asheville, North Carolina.
-We offer what healthcare professionals call a “full continuum of post-acute care.”
-That simply means we have a wide range of services to help the people we serve live full and productive lives, despite illness, injury, disability or issues related to aging.
+CarePartners offers what healthcare professionals call a “full continuum of post-acute care.”
+That simply means we have a wide range of services to help the people we serve live full and productive lives, despite illness, injury, disability, or issues related to aging.

 Services provided by CarePartners include: